aredn/documentation/arednGettingStarted/node_admin.rst

   Click in the field to the right to select a wifi encryption method.

 Password
   Click in the field to the right to enter a valid wifi password for accessing your node's hotspot.
+You can click the *eye* icon at the right of the password fields to toggle between hidden and visible text.

 WAN Client Radio settings
 +++++++++++++++++++++++++